CephalofairGames/gloomhaven2e-faq/index.md

 - 2026-01-06 - Bruiser and Cragheart rulings.
 Item 029 ruling added.
 - 2026-01-07 - Music Note and Line of Sight; asked enough that this was added.
 - 2026-01-20 - Enhancement discounts, AI usage denial.
 - 2026-02-10 - Added Fated Verses to top of FAQ.
 Summon Advantage ruling in 5.4.
 Sc56 clarification.
+Ruling on boneshaper advantage summon kill also added, sans reference to boneshaper.

 <script>
 	function reveal(obj) {